google-research/google-research/eq_mag_prediction/README.md

 region.
 See description in ```ingest_***_major_earthquakes.py``` scripts.

-## notebooks
-ipynb notebooks exemplifying usage of model loading and result analysis.
-By default reads from `trained_models` folder.

 ## results
 Where trained models are stored, and cached by default.

 Default cache location for benchmarks, features and ingested catalogs as well.

-Pre-trained models, encoders, and calculated benchmarks can be found in
+Pre-trained models, encoders, and calculated benchmarks can be found in: https://zenodo.org/records/13387662 .
+The mentioned zenodo repository containes a full "results" directory.
-* **LINK TO ZENODO** *